wagtail-examples/wsk-deploy-python-anywhere/README.md

 ## Choose a databse (optional)

-By default, the project uses PostgreSQL.
-If you'd like to use MySQL or Sqlite3 instead uncomment the required `DC` variable in the Makefile and comment out the others.
+By default, the project uses sqlite3.
+If you'd like to use MySQL or Postgres, uncomment the required `DC` variable in the Makefile and comment out the others.

 ## Frontend